As a mother, learning how to express breast milk can help you a lot. Here’s why:

 - Take some lukewarm water in a bowl.
 Soak a cotton cloth in it and gently massage your breasts.

 - Get a back massage.
+It will help you relax and increase your milk supply.

 - Position your fingers and thumb on breasts outside the edge of areola to make a ‘C’ shape.
 Do not place the fingers or thumb over the areola.
 Avoid supporting the weight of your breasts on this hand.
 Cup this breast with another hand for support.